 I’d like to thank the following people for making the performance possible:

-- Keely Mellor and John Cossham from York Rotters, for training me in the art of compost making
+- Keely Mellor and John Cossham from York Rotters, at St Nicks, for training me in the art of compost making

 - Keely – again – for commissioning me to write ‘something about composting’